-Russell’s dad doesn’t know much about building, but he gamely gives it his best as he attempts to follow Russell’s elaborate plan.
-Several trips to the lumber store later, the tree fort is finally done.
-There is no slide, balcony or skylight like Russell imagined, but it is perfect — right up until he notices another tree fort being built three houses over.
+His dad doesn’t know much about building, but he gamely follows Russell’s plan.
+Several trips to the lumber store later, the tree fort is done.
+There is no slide, balcony or skylight like Russell imagined, but it is perfect — right up until he notices another tree fort going up three houses over.

-“Kerrin’s story of father-son love is endearing and warm-spirited.
+- Kirkus Reviews: “Kerrin’s story of father-son love is endearing and warm-spirited.
 Leng’s ink, watercolor, and pencil-crayon illustrations are softly hued, fluid, and filled with enough details to engage readers.
 Time together is truly wonderful for one father and son.”
-Kirkus Reviews, January 15, 2018